DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 After you gain a die, it's rolled and added to your power banks.
 Dice are worth Power equal to the number they show.
 A <span class="d8">d8</span> showing [6] and a <span class="d20">d20</span> showing [6] are both worth 6 Power.

 If your banks are full when you gain a new die, the oldest die is converted into Overpower.
 Overpower can be spent in different ways, but it also acts as a high score.
 Try to earn as much Overpower as possible!
+Or allow yourself to accumulate negative Overpower and try to make it up later.

 ## Spend Dice to Overcome Obstacles